tomorrowdata/micropython-patches/README.md

 To achieve this main goal we are starting from the [micropython](https://github.com/micropython/micropython) distribution.
 Micropython is a port of a **subset of the python standard library** suited to run on highly constrained devices:
-1. single board PCs (like raspberry pis) with small resource (eg 8Mb flash and 4Mb RAM) and the Linux operating system
+1. single board PCs (like raspberry pis) with small resources (eg 8Mb flash and 4Mb RAM) and the Linux operating system
-2. microcontroller boards (like esp8266) with 64 KiB of instruction RAM, 96 KiB of data RAM and **NO** operating system.
+2. microcontroller boards (like esp8266, with 64 KiB of instruction RAM, 96 KiB of data RAM) and **NO** operating system.

 Our current work is about the former cathegory.

 We use a single executable standalone build of micropython (`230 Kb`).

-## porting iottlyAgent on micropython
+## Porting the iottlyAgent on micropython

 Given that only a subset of the python standard library is available on micropython we need to make a porting of the iottlyAgent code to make it running on micropython.

 ## Multithreading

-iottlyAgent heavily relies on multithreading to perform in parallel a lot of tasks:
+iottlyAgent heavily relies on multithreading to perform a lot of tasks in parallel:
 - MQTT communication with iottlyCloud
 - async execution of scheduled tasks
 - async execution of long running tasks triggered by external commands